FREQUENTLY ASKED QUESTIONS

 Evaluation of submittals is based on the individual specification and solicitation criteria.
-Participants in the evaluation process include the requesting department, the end using department, and the procurement department; and if applicable, an internal or external subject matter expert. .
+Participants in the evaluation process include the requesting department, the end using department, and the purchasing division; and if applicable, an internal or external subject matter expert. .

 How long does it take to complete an evaluation?